-A new £2 billion ‘Green Homes Grant’ scheme was unveiled by Chancellor Rishi Sunak last week, which could see eligible homeowners claim up to £5,000 to help pay for energy efficient home improvements.
+A new £2 billion ‘Green Homes Grant’ scheme could see eligible homeowners claim up to £5,000 to help pay for energy efficient home improvements.

-The scheme won’t be available until September, and full details of how it will work have yet to be announced, but here’s what we know so far.
+The scheme, unveiled by Chancellor Rishi Sunak in July, won’t be available until September, but further details of how it will work have been announced.
+Here’s what we know so far.

 What is the Green Homes Grant?